-Duel: Terror Stories by Richard Matheson (by Richard Matheson): A Book Review
+Duel: Terror Stories by Richard Matheson: A Book Review

 From time to time I like to make my position clear, with regard to book reviews.
 For those of you who have never read a book review by me, you should know that I do not propose to make qualitative judgments about plot construction and character development.
 The reason for this is the deference I feel compelled to show professionally published authors, since I am an amateur, Internet writer.
 Also, such qualitative matters are highly objective, subject to personal taste.